jaimevirgen/Notes/README.md

 ```

    that's it!

    This will open vim into today's notes entry, if already opened will append to end of file.

 ### search through Notes
    This will return a list of all the entries that contain 'keyword'.

    Keep in mind this is case sensitive.

 ```
    ask keyword
 ```

-   To only return 3 matches and ignore case modify your alias
+   To only return 3 matches and ignore case modify your alias to

 ```
    ask () { ag -i -A --column --max-count 3 --ignore-case "$@" path/to/Notes; }